Estimated reading time: 14 minutes

-My social worker would often question my thought processes, but they never pushed me because they respected my opinion.
+My social worker often questioned my thought processes but never pushed me because they respected my opinion.
 It is hard to say no to a child when they are all in need.
 There are always more critical questions in my head.

 ‘Will it work for us all; will I not be able to help the child?
 And my social workers are incredibly good at understanding this.
 The reason is they take time to get to know you.

-My social worker, Steph, knows me as a person, and she knows the things I am capable of, even though I am not aware of them myself.
+My social worker, Steph, knows me as a person, and she knows the things I am capable of, even though I am unaware of them.
 We trust ourselves, and our communication is always strong; this honesty makes a massive difference because it is genuine and open.

 As a result, Steph understands me, and it is easier to accept her reasoning because we respect each other.
 She would never push me to do something that she knew I would not be capable of because, ultimately, it would affect the children.’

-‘I knew that long-term fostering meant making a long-term commitment to myself.‘
+‘I knew long-term fostering meant making a long-term commitment to myself.‘

 He said, ‘I’m going to miss you when I’m 18.’
 He is still seven years of age, and he looked sad when he spoke about it.
 I told him not to worry; ‘you are stuck with me for life, and even if you did decide to leave after you were 18, I would still be knocking on your door to look after you’.